 The 2.2 mile catch-and-release Enterprise Waters are open year round.

-What can I expect for the 2021 fishing season?
+What can I expect during the fishing season?

 Currently, the EBCI Natural Resources Department plans to host a variety of special events and tournaments throughout the year.
 Those plans include several tagged tournaments, with individual cash prizes ranging from $25 all the way up to $5,000.
 There are also plans for fly-fishing events, events for kids, and more.
 Please check the Events page for full schedules, news, and details as they become available.
 Additionally, information may be found at https://visitcherokeenc.com/#home.
 Visit us on our fishcherokee Facebook page for more frequent updates and news.

 What about fish stocking?
 When does that happen?

 Regular stocking takes place weekly and throughout the year, provided water conditions are optimal for the good health and longevity of the fish.
 You can learn more about stocking on this page.

 Are there handicapped-accessible areas to fish?

 Cherokee offers three handicapped-accessible ramps conveniently located in Enterprise Waters.
 You can find the first ramp in Cherokee’s Downtown, near Oconaluftee Islands Park on Acquoni Road; another on Hwy 441 across from Paul’s Restaurant; and the last is located at the Big Cove ponds on Big Cove Road.